-This leg is relatively uneventful, so we'll take advantage of the lull in the action to Turn left to 030°; fly descend to 3300.
-Before descending, check the KLVK ATIS (it should be 119.65 for two minutes while MHz) and make sure your altimeter is correct.
+This leg is relatively uneventful, so we'll take advantage of the lull in the action to descend to 3300.
+Turn left to 030° : Before descending, check the KLVK ATIS (it should be 119.65 MHz) and make sure your altimeter is for two minutes w correct.